Best Hotels in Berlin

 By air:

 Flights land at Berlin Brandenburg Airport (BER).
 Most hotels in Berlin near airport offer shuttle links.
-Keep an eye on terminal transfers; Terminals 1 and 2 are a short bus ride apart.
+Keep an eye on terminal transfers; Terminals 1 and 2 are a short bus ride apart, and hotel rooms booking in Berlin near BER are popular for late arrivals.

 By rail:

 Trains glide into Berlin Hauptbahnhof, one of Europe’s most impressive glass terminals.
-If staying close, look for hotels in Berlin near railway station like IntercityHotel or Steigenberger Am Kanzleramt, both save you luggage-hauling drama.
+If staying close, look for hotels in Berlin near railway station like IntercityHotel or Steigenberger Am Kanzleramt, both save you luggage-hauling drama and offer practical hotel rooms in Berlin.

 By road: